piedna/DeCodeDNA/README.md

 ### Script 00: Basecalling Demo
 **`00_basecall_and_demux.sh`** - Oxford Nanopore basecalling demonstration
 - **Purpose:** Educational showcase of basecalling process
-- **What it does:** Downloads models, converts FAST5→POD5, demonstrates GPU vs CPU basecalling
+- **What it does:** Downloads models, converts FAST5→POD5 (if needed), demonstrates GPU vs CPU basecalling
 - **When to use:** Optional demo for understanding ONT basecalling workflow
 - **Output:** Basecalled FASTQ files for comparison